Our product

 From the time the fish is harvested, until it is processed, packed and ready for shipment is generally less than 12 hours.
 This helps to ensure our customers are receiving the freshest salmon possible.

 At Cermaq, we sell our fish as whole, head-on salmon.
 Our customers are large fish markets, restaurants and grocery chains.
-Currently, we don’t sell directly to consumers but are proud that the fish we grow are being enjoyed by families and individuals around the globe.
+Currently, we don’t sell directly to consumers but are proud that the fish we grow are being enjoyed by families and individuals in Canada and beyond.